Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 5 Domain 5.0 Security Program Management and Oversight.md

 Neutral risk appetites balance organizational goals against risk.
 Conservative tries to reduce risk.
 Expansionary will accept and reactionary isn't real.

+56 D is correct
+The company that Omar works for wants to co-develop a mobile application with a thirdparty company.
+What type of agreement should they both sign as part of this?
+A. An SLA
+B. An NDA
+C. An MSA
+D. A BPA

+BPAs or business partner agreements are used when two organizations want to do business as a partnership.
+SLAs determine service levels and penalties.

+59 C is correct
+Killian’s organization wants to perform a penetration test that will provide the maximum amount of information about his organization and that will optimize penetration testers’ time.
+What type of test should he have conducted?
+A. A partially known environment test
+B. An unknown environment test
+C. A known environment test
+D. A third-party test

+Known environment tests provide full information to testers, allowing them to use information about the environment without having to discover it.\

+60 B is correct
+Justin’s organization has recently undergone a third-party audit that determined that their data-handling processes don’t comply with the GDPR.
+Changes to become compliant will take almost a year due to existing systems and software.
+What risk management strategy is Justin’s organization choosing if they continue to operate knowing they are noncompliant?
+A. Transfer
+B. Exception
+C. Avoidance
+D. Mitigate